Introduction to Leadership Theories At Workplace

 Leadership Theories: The Basics

-If you’re a new manager (or Leader), you’re possibly wondering what this Leadership Theories even is.
+If you’re a new manager (or Leader), you’re possibly wondering what this Leadership theory even is.
 Is it like a scientific theory based on facts?
 In this section, we demystify this.
 Do feel free to skim/ skip this section if you are a pro.

-Leadership theories have evolved over time and fall in 4 categories.
+It has evolved over time and fall in 4 categories.

 The downside of Leadership theories comes from these questions: